 Please visit our Transporting A Vehicle page for more information.

 If vehicle or cabin space is not available on your preferred sailing date, a reservations agent may be able to place your request on a waitlist.
 Waitlists are limited to specific routes and may not be available for your intended sailing.
 Waitlisted items are processed as cancellations occur and space availability is monitored up to 2 weeks before sailing departures.
 Once space has been confirmed, you will be contacted by one of our agents.
 Some restrictions may apply; for more information or to be added to a waitlist, please contact a reservations agent toll-free 1-800-642-0066.

 Standby lists are operated by terminal and vessel staff on the day of sailing.
 Passengers arriving to board a sold-out sailing without confirmed vehicle space may inquire with terminal staff to be put on their standby list.

 Cabin requests that have not been confirmed at the time of sailing, may sign up on the purser’s standby list kept on board.
 Once the sailing is underway, the purser will assign any unoccupied cabins to those on standby.

-Within 1 week of sailing departure, customers who wish to be added to the standby list for a vehicle space departing from Bellingham can call the Bellingham terminal directly at 1-360-676-8445 and leave a message.
-Staff will return phone calls as soon as possible.
+Customers who wish to be added to the standby list for a vehicle space departing from Bellingham can call the Bellingham terminal directly at 1-360-676-8445.
+Standby requests will be taken the Monday prior to that Friday or Saturday sailing.
+Please leave a message if no one is available to take your phone call and staff will return phone calls as soon as possible.